sagemath/sagewiki_to_gh-2022-10-10/days41/travel.md

 <<TableOfContents>>

-Please order by arrival time.
-This will help ensure lodging arrangements are correct and help people arrange ride-sharing to/from the airport.

 '''IMPORTANT''': If your plans change and you need to adjust your lodging, be sure to contact Rob Beezer beezer@ups.edu .  '''DO NOT''' assume that a change here only will be acted on - make a request.

 ||<rowstyle="background-color: #E0E0FF;"> Name ||  Arrival || Mode || Departure || Mode || Hotel||
 || Bruce Cohen             || Sun             || Sea-Tac            || Fri              || Sea-Tac            || Collegiana||